 What’s the difference between an essence and products like toner and serum?

 Essences are like the middle ground between toners and serums.
 They usually aren’t as light and watery as toners, but they aren’t as ultra-concentrated as serums.
 Since a main goal of an essence is to nourish skin, they are usually formulated with ingredients that are safe for regular, everyday use, unlike some, more targeted toner and serum formulas.

 What skin concerns and skin types can benefit most from an essence?

 Since an essence provides an extra layer of hydration, those with dry skin can obviously benefit.
 If aging is a major concern, this added boost of moisture can also help to alleviate fine lines and prevent wrinkles.
 And for sensitive skin types, it can aid in strengthening the skin barrier.

 However even if you’re not in the groups mentioned above, there are many different essence formulations to choose from, so it’s easy to find one that addresses your specific skin concerns.
-For example, if you struggle with discoloration, it can be great to use an essence like the DewyTree Ultra Vitalizing Snail Essence Water, which has snail mucin to boost skin cell turnover and even out skin tone.
+For example, if you struggle with dullness, it can be great to use an essence like the Juice to Cleanse Vinegar Kombucha Essence, which has natural PHAs to boost skin cell turnover and even out skin tone.

 So do you really need an essence?